emojicode/emojicode.github.io/src/reference/optionals.md

 ## 🍻 Optional method call

 Using 🍻 you can perform a method call on an object, without the need to check if it’s actually Nothingness inside.
-The call will only be executed if *object* is not Nothingness.
+The call will only be executed if *optionalValue* is not Nothingness.

 Syntax:

 ```
-🍻 methodEmoji object [arguments ...]
+🍻 methodEmoji optionalValue [arguments ...]
 ```

 🍻 returns the return of the method as optional.